Effective Ways to Clean Your Ears at Home Without Damaging Them

 • Ignoring pain or other symptoms.
 If you experience pain, itchiness, discharge or any other signs of infection or ear damage, consult a healthcare professional instead of attempting to clean your ears yourself.

-See also Dry Cleaning Cost for Suit
+See also Dry Cleaning Process

 By avoiding these common mistakes, you can safely and effectively keep your ears clean and healthy!